vikingeducation/assignment_sql_taste/README.md

 	```

-All number 1 songs in the data set.
+12. All number 1 songs in the data set.
+			SELECT song_name
+				FROM tutorial.billboard_top_100_year_end
+				WHERE year_rank = 1

-All rows where the artist is not listed
+13. All rows where the artist is not listed
+			SELECT *
+				FROM tutorial.billboard_top_100_year_end
+				WHERE artist IS NULL

-All of Madonna's top 100 hits ordered by their ranking (1 to 100)
+14. All of Madonna's top 100 hits ordered by their ranking (1 to 100)

+			SELECT *
+				FROM tutorial.billboard_top_100_year_end
+				WHERE artist LIKE 'Madonna' AND year_rank < 101
+			  ORDER BY year_rank

-All of Madonna's top 100 hits ordered by their ranking within each year
+15. All of Madonna's top 100 hits ordered by their ranking within each year

+			SELECT year, year_rank, artist
+				FROM tutorial.billboard_top_100_year_end
+				WHERE artist LIKE 'Madonna' AND year_rank < 101
+				GROUP BY artist, year_rank, year
+			  ORDER BY year asc

-Every number 1 song since 1990 followed by every number 2 song since 1990 and number 3 song since 1990.
+16. Every number 1 song since 1990 followed by every number 2 song since 1990 and number 3 song since 1990.
 (Hint: Multiple ordering)

+			SELECT *
+				FROM tutorial.billboard_top_100_year_end
+				WHERE year_rank < 3 AND year > 1989
+				GROUP BY year_rank, year, "group", artist, song_name, id
+			  ORDER BY year_rank asc